mheadd/llm-persistent-instructions/README.md

 # Wait for the model to download (2.2GB - may take several minutes)
 # Monitor the download progress in the output above

-# Test the API (note: first request may take 1-2 minutes)
+# Test the API (note: first request may take 30-90 seconds)
 curl -X POST http://localhost:3000/api/chat/unemployment-benefits \
   -H "Content-Type: application/json" \
   -d '{"message": "How do I apply for unemployment benefits?"}'